embeddable-hq/embeddable-cli/PUBLISHING.md

 ## After Publishing

 GitHub Actions will automatically:
-- Create a GitHub release
+- Create a GitHub release with installation instructions
-- Build binaries for all platforms
+- Build binaries for all platforms (Linux, macOS Intel & ARM, Windows)
-- Publish to npm as `@embeddable/cli`
+- Update the Homebrew formula with the new version
-- Update the Homebrew formula
+- Update Scoop manifest (if bucket repository exists)

 Monitor progress at: https://github.com/embeddable-hq/embeddable-cli/actions